Most of us tend to care about our credit scores when we need to apply for an auto loan, a mortgage, or a personal loan.

 Over 1 in 5 Americans has an error in their credit report, so it’s vital that you check your score.

-If you have a delinquent account on your credit report that’s casting a shadow on your score, it’s time to clear it up.
+If you have a delinquent account on your credit report that’s casting a shadow on your score, it’s time to clear it up once and for all.

 Find the creditor for the delinquent account and offer to pay off a portion of the balance in exchange for having it removed off your credit report.